harutekku/Various-Markdown-Notes/x86/x86asm.md

 ## ASSembly
 - _ASSembler_ is a program that reads a text file with assembly instructions and converts the assembly into machine code
 - Every assembly instruction is an equivalent of a single machine instruction
-- Different architectures have different assembly languages (i.e AMD64 and ARMv7, etc.)
+- Different architectures have different assembly languages (i.e. AMD64 and ARMv7, etc.)

 ### Instruction operands
 | Type       | Explanation                                                                                                          |